fpshuang/pengsheng-huang.github.io/content/post/getting-started/index.md

 ---
-title: Distillation Experiment Notes
+title: 知识蒸馏系列
-subtitle: Zhihu column for knowledge distillation.
+subtitle: Welcome 👋 our Knowledge Distillation notes

 # Summary for listings and search engines
-summary: Welcome 👋 to our team's KD notes.
+summary: Welcome 👋

 # Link this post with a project
 projects: []